Aikoyori/CircleMatcher/README.md

 Totally not a clone of Bejeweled.
 This was made for my university project for Java game.

-It utilises LibGDX & some of it's features.
+It utilises LibGDX & some of its features.

 # Building